 The chances of a breakdown can be curbed significantly if your vehicle is properly maintained, including getting it regularly serviced.
-Yet even this does not guarantee you will never face a breakdown so it is vital you know how to deal with this in the event of your vehicle breaking down.
+Yet even this does not guarantee you will never face a breakdown, so it is vital you know how to deal with it in the event of your vehicle breaking down.
 If the unfortunate were to happen to you we've created a checklist for you.

 Just as a precautionary measure, you should always have breakdown cover so that you can be collected if you find yourself stuck at the roadside. startrescue.co.uk offers packages at a competitive price, including roadside assistance to try and get your car up and running again.
 Failing that, it also provides recovery, alternative transport and overnight accommodation.